+Usage is subject to the following conditions

+IF YOU DO NOT ACCEPT THESE CONDITIONS YOU MAY NOT USE PSTILL

-- You aknowledge the 'shareware' (try-before-buy) status of this software.
-Without valid license key it will create a watermark in the produced PDF files and writes an UNREGISTERED message in the PDF info section.
-For registration information see http://www.pstill.com. - A valid license key allows you to install and run the program on one system (incl. one backup system or home machine provided that this 'backup' installation is not used concurrently with the 'main' installation).
-PStill may also be installed on a file server however each client using PStill needs to be licensed separately.
-Updates up to version 1.99 are free and may be fetched from http://www.pstill.com. - You do not gain ownership of the PStill software.
-PStill is licensed not sold.
-All rights remain with the author.
-When you register will receive the limited, non-exclusive rights to use PStill for the purpose of conversion of suitable input files to PDF (PSRW license type also allows other file types) and to run and store the program on the licensed number of systems. - You will not try to disable the license mechanism or distribute a 'hacked' version of PStill without license code or a license code created by illegal means.
-PStill is the result of long years of hard work, please support this software by your purchase. - You must keep the license key or the licensed version secret.
-You must take proper percautions not to reveal your key to others. - PStill must not be bundled with any other product without written consent of its author.
-Please send mail to mailto:frank@wizards.de for more information and licensing information. - An unlicensed PStill must not be used in any production environment or for any commercial purpose nor may it be bundled with any commercial software package or distributed for money on media or the internet.
+- You aknowledge the 'shareware' status of this software.
+Without valid key it will create a watermark in the produced PDF files and writes a UNREGISTERED message in the PDF info section.
+A unique key is needed for each system you like to run PStill on (except for special site keys or multiple keys which allow usage on a number of systems for each key) - You will not reverse engineer or disassemble the software to gain knowledge of the inner workings.
+You may not change the software to try to disable the license code. - You do not gain ownership of the PStill software.
+PStill is licensed not sold. - You must keep the PStill license key or the licensed version secret.

+The licensee must take proper percautions not to reveal his key to others. - PStill must not be bundled with any other product without written consent of Frank Siegert.
+Please send mail to frank@this.net for more information and licensing information. - An unlicensed PStill must not be used in any production environment or for any commercial purpose nor may it be bundled with any commercial software package or distributed for money on media or the internet.
 Only the distribution of the unchanged PStill package free of charge is permitted provided no 'consulting fee' or 'download costs' are charged. - You are alone responsible for any copyright violations the inclusion of fonts in generated pdf files might inflict.

-please read your font license agreement before distributing such pdfs files or use such fonts.
+Please read your font license agreement before distributing such pdfs files or use such fonts.

-- PStill can use the local TrueType system fonts as templates for its base fonts, these fonts are renamed alike the Type 1 base fonts, their names are needed for the correct working of the PDF creation machinery.
+PStill can use the local TrueType system fonts as templates for its base fonts, these fonts are renamed alike the Type 1 base fonts, their names are needed as identification for the correct working of the PDF creation machinery.
 The trademark of the font names is still held by their respectful owners.
-The naming scheme is only used for identification purpose. - You are using PStill entirely at your own risk:
+The naming scheme is only used for identification purpose within the converter system.

+You are using PStill entirely at your own risk:

-Frank Siegert disclaims all warranties with regard to this software to the extend possible by applicable law, including all implied warranties of merchantability and fitness, in no event shall Frank Siegert be liable for any special, indirect or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance or results of this software.
-In any case the maximum compensation is limited to the cost of a single license.
+Frank Siegert disclaims all warranties with regard to this software, including all implied warranties of merchantability and fitness, in no event shall Frank Siegert be liable for any special, indirect or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance of this software.